Fast Company’s creative directors describe how we got that FC look over 25 years

 Since the launch of Fast Company in 1995, the world of business has seen its ups and downs, and as a result, our design has evolved to help readers through that change.

-Since that moment at Tower Records, Fast Company has remained a design inspiration through its innovative use of photography, illustration and type.
-So, when I joined the team as Creative Director, I felt the responsibility of the position.
-To celebrate our 25th anniversary, I asked each of those Creative Directors who influenced me to explain how the times inspired them.
+Since that moment at Tower Records, Fast Company has remained a design inspiration through its innovative use of photography, illustration, and type.
+So, when I joined the team as creative director, I felt the responsibility of the position.
+To celebrate our 25th anniversary, I asked each of those creative directors who influenced me to explain how the times inspired them.

 Patrick Mitchell, 1995-2003